 If you go back and look, for example, in the early days of the 2003 invasion, you had generals coming forward, not just the chairman, but generals who were involved in the war, explaining the conduct of the war, explaining what the missions are.

-That's not happening in these cases.
+That's not happening in those cases, these are happening occasionally.

 We would have been able to travel and see for ourselves what the troops were telling him, how he was seeing the war.